physical-computation/Warp-firmware/README.md

 The firmware builds on the Kinetis SDK.
 You can find more documentation on the Kinetis SDK in the document [doc/Kinetis SDK v.1.1 API Reference Manual.pdf](https://github.com/physical-computation/Warp-firmware/blob/master/doc/Kinetis%20SDK%20v.1.1%20API%20Reference%20Manual.pdf).

-The firmware is designed for the Warp hardware platform, but will also run on the Freeacale FRDM KL03 development board.
-In that case, the only driver which is relevant is the one for the MMA8451Q.
+The firmware is designed for the Warp and Glaux hardware platforms, but will also run on the Freescale FRDM KL03 development board.
+In that case, the only sensor driver which is relevant is the one for the MMA8451Q.
 For more details about the structure of the firmware, see [src/boot/ksdk1.1.0/README.md](src/boot/ksdk1.1.0/README.md).

 ## 3. Interacting with the boot menu
 When the firmware boots, you will be dropped into a menu with a rich set of commands.
 The Warp boot menu allows you to conduct most of the experiments you will likely need without modifying the firmware: